upstash/upsy/readme.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fupstash%2Fupsy%2Ftree%2Fmaster%2Fupsy-next&env=OPENAI_API_KEY,UPSTASH_REDIS_REST_URL,UPSTASH_REDIS_REST_TOKEN,QSTASH_TOKEN,QSTASH_NEXT_SIGNING_KEY,QSTASH_CURRENT_SIGNING_KEY,UPSTASH_VECTOR_REST_URL,UPSTASH_VECTOR_REST_TOKEN,SLACK_ACCESS_TOKEN,SLACK_SIGNING_SECRET&project-name=upsy&repository-name=upsy)

-Upsy is an open-source Slack bot that remembers your conversations to provide **fast, accurate answers whenever you have a question**.
+Upsy is an open source Slack bot that remembers your conversations to provide **fast, accurate answers whenever you have a question**.
 No matter how old or buried within a channel the answer to your question might be, Upsy will find relevant messages from its memory and respond immediately and only if it's sure of the answer.
 Upsy stores only data you explicitly allow it to process by adding it to specific channels and stores all data in your own database.

 <img src="./static/demo.png" width="800">